A proposal for a Marine Protected Area in the East Antarctic planning domain

-The original East Antarctic MPA proposal recommended seven areas for declaration as MPAs – each one with distinct biogeographic values.
-It provides for comprehensive management, research and monitoring plans for managing multiple uses, including fishing, within the MPAs and for refining the system in the future.
+The East Antarctic MPA proposal recommends three areas for declaration as MPAs.
+It provides for comprehensive management, research and monitoring plans for managing multiple uses, including fishing, within the MPAs.
 The proposal is jointly sponsored by Australia, France and the European Union.

 What is the foundation for the system of MPAs?